GabrielmAlves/dgm-2026.1/README.md

 ## Main Goal

-The main objective of this project is to evaluate whether the application of fine-tuning techniques to pre-trained open-source text-to-image generation models — such as Stable Diffusion — improves the fidelity in representing specific visual attributes, particularly color, with respect to the instructions provided in the prompt.
-(The main objective of this project is to evaluate whether the application of fine-tuning techniques to pre-trained open-source text-to-image generation models — Stable Diffusion — improves the fidelity in representing specific visual attributes, such as color, with respect to the instructions provided in the prompt.)
+The main objective of this project is to evaluate whether the application of fine-tuning techniques to pre-trained open-source text-to-image generation models — Stable Diffusion — improves the fidelity in representing specific visual attributes, such as color, with respect to the instructions provided in the prompt.

 Specifically, the study aims to investigate whether, after fine-tuning with datasets that present greater diversity of these attributes, e.g. different colors applied to the same object, the model is able to correctly apply the requested color to specific regions of the image (such as a classroom blackboard), or whether it still exhibits limitations in attribute localization and control, resulting in the incorrect application of color to other regions of the scene (such as walls or adjacent objects), especially in elements that exhibit strong bias in the training data, such as classroom blackboards, which are traditionally associated with green or black colors.
 (Specifically, the study aims to investigate whether, after fine-tuning with datasets that present greater diversity of these attributes, e.g. different colors applied to the same object, the model is able to correctly apply the requested command in the prompt or whether it still exhibits limitations, resulting in an incorrect response to the user's request in the prompt.)